All Episodes

 She's one of millions serving as a great example.

-Today's camp I have a higher administrator to student ratio than ever before.
+Today's Campi have a higher administrator to student ratio than ever before.

-Is it too late for solutions for many youths, vocational scrual is preferable to college?
+For many youths, vocational screw is preferable to college.

-Administrators should decide whether they see students as mature independent adults who handle life's vicissitudes with courage and without need for restrictions on free expression.
+Administrators should decide whether they see students as mature, independent adults who handle life's vicissitudes with courage and without need for restrictions on free expression.

-Or should students remain perennial weepy adolescents, requiring constant sheltering, solicitousness, and self-esteem building.
+Or should students remain perennial, weepy adolescents, requiring constant sheltering, solicitousness, and self-esteem building.

 Diversity might be better redefined in its most ancient and idealistic sense as differences in opinion and thought rather than just variety in appearance, race, gender, or religion.